shabalin13/Arithmetic-PvP/README.md

 ## Requirements

-All development documentation can be found here [link]
+All development documentation can be found here [Requirements](https://github.com/shabalin13/Arithmetic-PvP/blob/main/Documentation/Requirements.pdf)

 #### Content of the Requirements